How Much Is Renters Insurance in 2024?

 Bundling

-In addition, some insurers might offer you a discount if you choose to buy several insurance policies with them.
-Bundling your renters policy with other Lemonade products, such as pet insurance or car insurance, will get you a discount.
+Some insurers might offer you a discount if you choose to buy more than one insurance policy with them.
+Bundling your renters policy with other Lemonade products, such as pet insurance or car insurance, could save you money on your insurance costs.

-What does a basic renters insurance policy cover?
+What does a standard renters insurance policy cover?

-If you want to take a deep dive into the topic, here’s more on what renters insurance does and doesn’t cover.
+If you want to take a deeper dive into the topic, here’s more on what renters insurance does and doesn’t cover.

 How much renters insurance do I need?